-The catch on the Bounty Plateau is dominated by the 2002, 2007, and 2012 year classes, with the very strong 2002 year class still being the dominant mode for females at age 18.
-On the Campbell Island Rise, there was evidence of several recent year classes of moderate strength, with both acoustic indices and commercial catch-at-age proportions suggesting relatively strong recruitment in 2006, 2009, and 2011, with the most recent catch-at-age data suggesting that the 2015 year-class may also be above average.
+The catch on the Bounty Plateau in 2022 was dominated by the 2018 year class, with the 2002, 2007, and 2012 year classes also making significant contributions.
+On the Campbell Island Rise, there was evidence of several recent year classes of moderate strength, with both acoustic indices and commercial-catch-at-age proportions suggesting relatively strong recruitment in 2009, 2011, 2014, and 2015.
 Catches and sampling for age and length on the Pukaki Rise have been low in recent years, and identification of recruitment patterns is difficult.
-There was a relatively large catch (3631 t) taken from the Pukaki Rise in 2019 which consisted of a broad range of fork lengths from 30-50 cm, but no fish were aged.
-Very few length measurements or otoliths were collected from the Auckland Islands fishery in recent years, and the length data were not sufficient to infer recruitment patterns in that fishery.
+There was a relatively large catch (3631 t) taken from the Pukaki Rise in 2019 which consisted of a broad range of fork lengths of 30-50 cm, but no fish were aged.
+Catch in this area returned to very low levels for 2020-2022.
+Very few length measurements or otoliths were collected from the Auckland Islands in recent years, and the length data were not sufficient to infer recruitment patterns in that fishery.